 - Too many overuse injuries as well as burnout in freshman coming into their program.

-- Help aide in the recovery of the “multi-sport” athlete of which has decreased severely over the years.
+- Help the recovery of the “multi-sport” athlete of which has decreased severely over the years.

 - The financial commitment requirement was too much for parents year round.